0xTheOldOne/0xtheoldone/README.md

     <li><a href="https://hathor.network/" target="_blank" rel="noopener noreferrer">Hathor Network</a> : A scalable and easy-to-use blockchain for digital assets.</li>
   </ul>
 </p>

+<div class="mb-5">&nbsp;</div>

+<p>Every piece of software that i build is coded with :heart:, i hope that you will like what's you'll find inside my public repositories, event if i don't have a lot of things to share for the moment since i started using GitHub not too long ago ago...</p>

 <!--
 **0xTheOldOne/0xtheoldone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.